sonatype/nxrm3-helm-repository/nxrm-aws-resiliency/README.md

 OIDC_PROVIDER=$(aws eks describe-cluster --name $EKS_CLUSTER_NAME --query "cluster.identity.oidc.issuer" --output text | sed -e 's|^https://||')
 ```

-Note: this value you assign to the 'EXTERNALDNS_NS' variable below should be the same as the one you specify in your values.yaml for namespaces.externaldnsNs
+Note: The value you assign to the 'EXTERNALDNS_NS' variable below should be the same as the one you specify in your values.yaml for namespaces.externaldnsNs
 ```
 EXTERNALDNS_NS=nexus-externaldns